Faculty & Staff

 Hailey Zambrano

-After Care Lead
+Nap and After Care Lead

 Hailey Zambrano joined JMS’s staff in February 2024.
 Mrs. Z has two bachelor's degrees and has previous experience teaching a public middle school classroom.
 She enjoys her role as a support staff, providing what relief she can to the fantastic teachers and administrators here at Joliet Montessori School as the Nap Room and Extended Care Teacher.
 Mrs. Z strives to help every child express themselves in healthy ways and in safe environments.
 During nap time, she takes pride in ensuring that students are well rested to return to their classrooms with a fresh outlook and ready mind.
 In Extended Care, she enjoys fostering the link between learning and play for all students.
 She has many interests, including drawing, tabletop and card games, cats, and spending time with her friends and family.

-After Care Assistant
+Nap and After Care Assistant